Emyrk/nampower/SCRIPTS.md

 **Important Notes:**
 - The function runs continuously until all matching items are disenchanted
-- Items must be in your inventory bags (0-4), not in bank, keyring, or equipped
+- **Only searches inventory bags (backpack and bags 1-4)** - equipped items, bank, and keyring are protected
-- When using quality mode ("greens"/"blues"), only weapons and armor are affected
+- When using quality mode ("greens"/"blues"/"purples" or combinations), only weapons and armor are affected
 - When using item ID/name mode, any disenchantable item can be targeted
 - Make sure you have enough bag space for the disenchanting materials
 - The function will stop if you run out of matching items or if the disenchant spell fails
+- Displays chat messages: "Disenchanting [Item Link] move during cast to cancel.", "No more items to disenchant.", and "Disenchant interrupted or failed."
 - **REVIEW YOUR BAGS CAREFULLY BEFORE USE** - disenchanting cannot be undone!